bradcerasani/bradcerasani.me/content/projects/anna-akana/index.md

 ---
 title: AnnaAkana.com
-description: Designed and built a new website for multihyphenate Anna Akana, including a custom Node.js service that pipes realtime statistics to the front-end via websockets.
+description: The design and build of a new website for multihyphenate Anna Akana, including a custom Node.js service that pipes realtime statistics to the UI via websockets.
 date: '2014-01-01'
 image: /video/projects/anna-akana/anna-akana-website.mp4
 ---